tallence/core-forms/README.md

 This repo covers the studio- and the backend-cae part.
 If you are looking for an example implementation for the frontend part (a Vue.js-App wrapped in a CoreMedia-Frontend-Workspace-Theme) have a look here: [core-forms-frontend](https://github.com/tallence/core-forms-frontend)

+**Headless-Server**
+The integration of the FormEditor in the Headless-Server ist still WIP.
+If you need it now, consider switching to the branch "headless-preparations".

 ## Integrate the Code in your CoreMedia Blueprint Workspace
 You can integrate the extension in three ways: